ecoezer/gleis1stelle/README.md

 ## License

-This project is proprietary software for by Ali und Mesut.
+This project is proprietary software for Gleis1 Pizza & Döner.